steveclarke/mcp-printer/README.md

 - Code files with syntax highlighting (auto-rendered to PDF)
 - Existing PDF files

-Plain text files, images, and other non-PDF formats cannot be previewed and will print immediately without page count information.
+Plain text files, images, and other non-PDF formats cannot have their page count determined.

 **Example:**
 ```
 User: How many pages would README.md be?
-AI: *previews file*
+AI: *gets page metadata*
 📄 Preview: 32 pages (16 sheets, duplex)
   File: /path/to/README.md
   Rendered: markdown → PDF